No products in the cart.

 Why Tea?

 From the suffragette tea rooms of Britain to the activist teahouses of Myanmar, tea has quietly fuelled resistance.
 These everyday spaces became safe havens for bold ideas — where community, courage, and change began to brew.
-SolidariTEA honours this legacy — creating space for conversation, creativity, and collective action in support of Myanmar’s ongoing fight for democracy.
+SolidariTEA honoured this legacy — creating space for conversation, creativity, and collective action in support of Myanmar’s ongoing fight for democracy.

 Why now?

-Held two months after the devastating earthquake in Myanmar, SolidariTEA is a public creative gathering that invites the Blackpool community to stand in solidarity with those affected — not only by the natural disaster, but by ongoing political oppression.
-This event is part of Shattered, a wider creative response project exploring themes of fragility, resistance, and renewal.
-Rather than a traditional exhibition, SolidariTEA is an open, drop-in experience where people come together to create — building a communal wall of solidarity using paste, posters, paint, and paper.
+Held two months after the devastating earthquake in Myanmar, SolidariTEA was a public creative gathering that invited the Blackpool community to stand in solidarity with those affected not only by the natural disaster, but by ongoing political oppression.
+This event was part of Shattered, a wider creative response project exploring themes of fragility, resistance, and renewal.

 Aims of the Event

-1 To raise awareness
+To raise awareness

 of the political and humanitarian crisis in Myanmar

-2 To co-create a
+To co-create a

 visual installation that expresses solidarity and shared resistance

-3 To encourage meaningful
+To encourage meaningful

 conversations through shared ritual and creative collaboration